 LMI data powered by LMI for All

-- Relevant courses include; computer science, computer engineering, electrical engineering, network security, information security, forensic computing, information technology, or mathematics.
+- Other relevant courses include; computer science, computer engineering, electrical engineering, information technology, or mathematics.

 - Entry requirements for degree courses are normally 4-5 Highers including Maths or a science or technological subject, plus National 5 English.